wridgeu/ui5-poc-typed-jsonmodel-downport/README.md

 > [!NOTE]
 > It is also be possible to split up the type of `TypedJSONModelTypes.d.ts` into their respective class/module definitions entirely, getting rid of the additional `d.ts` file in the first place.
 > This can be seen [here](https://github.com/wridgeu/ui5-poc-typed-jsonmodel-downport/tree/merge-augmentation-and-class/com.myorg.mylib/src).
 Not manually splitting it up however, allows for easier maintenance (copying the original file from the UI5 frmwk source).

+> [!NOTE]
+> Working with named exports will lead to a different transpilation output than you might be used to.
+Make sure to properly import your dependencies then.
+If you haven't adjusted the `d.ts` file yet, you'll also get a typescript error for the import.
+This is then due to your module augmentation being out of sync with the actual implementation, so also remove the "default" keyword in your type definition.

 **This is just a quick test.
 Nothing here is best practice (or even good practice).
 I’ve removed some files (like test directories) to keep the PoC focused, at least in the lib folder.**